 When life is good it can be hard to imagine things being any other way.
 But what would be the financial impact of an illness or injury that left you, or a key practice partner or employee, unable to work for three months or ever again?
 How would you, your family or your practice survive?

 More doctors in Australia choose Avant for their professional indemnity insurance than any other providers.
 Due to our size, Avant is able to offer members personal as well as professional protection.
-You are probably familiar with our premium travel insurance1 and private health insurance with Doctors’ Health Fund2, and Avant now offers a comprehensive range of life insurance products3 for doctors.
+You are probably familiar with our travel cover1 and private health insurance with Doctors’ Health Fund2, and Avant now offers a comprehensive range of life insurance products3 for doctors.

 As a doctor, there’s a lot riding on your good health